Don't Use a Cannon to Kill a Fly: Lightweight Model Editing for LLMs to Correct Deprecated API Recommendations: Introduction

-\textbf{Motivations.} To address this problem, Wang et al.~\cite{wang2024llms} proposed two methods, among which \texttt{REPLACEAPI} exhibited superior performance.
-This method operates by detecting deprecated APIs in the LLM’s code completion, removing the deprecated APIs and all subsequent tokens, then appending the corresponding up-to-date API to form a new prefix.
-This prefix is concatenated with the original prompt and fed back to the LLM to generate a suffix, which is finally combined with the prefix to produce a corrected completion.
-However, in practical scenarios, developers predominantly rely on black-box LLMs whose decoding workflows are generally non-interceptable.
-Further, since \texttt{REPLACEAPI} requires direct manipulation of the decoding process (e.g., token removal and prefix reconstruction), which increases inference latency, these two factors together make it less compatible with real-world LLM deployment.
-A more practical and straightforward solution to this problem is to retrain LLMs on the latest codebases that predominantly use up-to-date APIs, thereby overwriting outdated knowledge.
-However, this approach—akin to ``killing a fly with a cannon''—is computationally expensive and time-consuming, rendering it impractical for frequent API updates.
-Recently, researchers have proposed model editing as a promising lightweight alternative that avoids full retraining.
+A more straightforward solution is to retrain LLMs on the latest codebases that predominantly use up-to-date APIs, thereby overwriting outdated knowledge and enabling the model to generate up-to-date APIs in a single inference pass.
+However, this approach—akin to “killing a fly with a cannon”—is computationally expensive and time-consuming, rendering it impractical for frequent API updates.
+Recently, researchers have proposed model editing as a lightweight alternative that avoids full retraining.
 Model editing aims to update specific pieces of knowledge inside an LLM efficiently and effectively while leaving unrelated knowledge intact~\cite{wang2024knowledge}.
 This technique has been primarily studied in the Natural Language Processing (NLP) domain~\cite{hartvigsen2023aging,fang2024alphaedit,li2024pmet,meng2022locating,meng2022mass,tan2024massiveeditinglargelanguage}.
-For example, in factual knowledge editing, a model might be updated to reflect a change in real-world facts—such as correcting the statement ``Joe Biden is the President of the United States'' to ``Donald Trump is the President''—without degrading the model’s performance on other unrelated tasks.
-However, whether existing model editing methods can effectively update deprecated API knowledge within LLMs, and enable the edited models to correctly replace deprecated APIs with up-to-date ones, remains unexplored.
+For example, in factual knowledge editing, a model might be updated to reflect a change in real-world facts—such as correcting the statement ``Joe Biden is the President of USA'' to ``Donald Trump is the President''—without degrading the model’s performance on other unrelated tasks.
+However, it remains unclear whether existing model editing methods can effectively update deprecated API knowledge in LLMs and enable the edited models to generate up-to-date APIs.